equinor/get-token-functionapp/SECURITY.md

 Report security bugs in third-party packages to the person or team maintaining the package.

 **Important**: Please do not disclose the vulnerability publicly until a fix is released.
-Once we have either

-a) published a fix, or
-b) explicitly declined to address the vulnerability for whatever reason

-you are free to publicly disclose it.